Women in jazz: Activism

 Within the early industry of jazz, possessing masculinity was viewed as a preference that made women in jazz struggle for recognition.
 Many musicians began taking the discussion of inequality from the musical aspect and applying those same concepts to becoming activists.
 Several women in jazz were activists either for gender equality or racial equality and often both.
 Once jazz music transitioned from the 1920s to the 1950s, many black female artists began singing more in the style of R&B blues as well as folk jazz.

 Nina Simone was hailed as setting a prominent precedent for other artists, as she modeled what was called the new style of jazz.
 Her style was also around the time of the popular Civil Rights Movement that peaked in the late 1950s and continued through the '60s.
 In 1964, Simone performed at Carnegie Hall in front of an all-white audience.
 One of the songs she chose to sing was "Mississippi Goddam", which expounded on the racial injustice of blacks living in Mississippi, Alabama, and Tennessee.
 Although it was an all-white audience, many of those listening responded with interest and concern rather than criticism, which added another layer to the culture of jazz within the civil rights era.
 Jazz became a unifying concept among contrasting races and cultures and Simone’s popular anthems continued to be a product of the issues surrounding the Civil Rights Movement and the injustices that were displayed.

 Billie Holiday was another prominent female jazz singer who provided an effective notion to the Civil Rights Movement in her song "Strange Fruit".
 Through an emotional and metaphorical narration, Holiday's song depicts the vision and harsh reality of blacks being lynched as a result of racism.
 Holiday performed the song nearly every night she went on stage, thus shaping the song to become a popular melody.
 This melody slowly began to be associated heavily with civil rights protests and was often used by well-known activists such as Malcolm X.

-Role of women
+List of notable women in jazz

-Historically, women performers in jazz have been mostly singers, among them Ella Fitzgerald (1917–1996), Billie Holiday (1915–1959) Bessie Smith (1894–1937), Carmen McRae (1920–1994), Dinah Washington (1924–1963), Sarah Vaughan (1924–1990), Betty Carter (1929–1998), Anita O'Day (1919–2006), Abbey Lincoln (1930–2010), Nancy Wilson (1937–2018), Diane Schuur (born 1953), Diana Krall (born 1964), and Gretchen Parlato (born 1976).
+Historically, women performers in jazz have been mostly singers, among them Ella Fitzgerald (1917–1996), Billie Holiday (1915–1959) Bessie Smith (1894–1937), Carmen McRae (1920–1994), Dinah Washington (1924–1963), Sarah Vaughan (1924–1990), Betty Carter (1929–1998), Anita O'Day (1919–2006), Abbey Lincoln (1930–2010), Nancy Wilson (1937–2018), Diane Schuur (born 1953), Diana Krall (born 1964), Gretchen Parlato (born 1976), and Gabrielle Goodman (born 1964).
 However, there are many notable instrumental performers.
 In some cases, these musicians are also composers and bandleaders: